 As we operate in remote areas, quests will need to bring all of their own personal medications on tour.
-Whilst our quides are qualified in remote area or wilderness first aid and carry satellite phones, we do not carry epi-pens, Ventolin or other emergency medications.
-If a person requires urgent medical attention whilst on tour, it may take several hours or more for emergency services to attend the scene and take you to a medical facility. Â# Under certain circumstances your tour consultant may request a medical certificate of fitness before you are cleared to participate on the tour. Â# If pre-existing medical issues that will affect your ability to complete the tour or have an impact on other quests experiences, are not disclosed prior to the departure, we reserve the right to remove you from the tour. Â# We do not have electricity at most of our campsites.
+Whilst our guides are gualified in remote area or wilderness first aid and carry satellite phones, we do not carry epi-pens, Ventolin or other emergency medications.
+If a person requires urgent medical attention whilst on tour, it may take several hours or more for emergency services to attend the scene and take you to a medical facility.

+Under certain circumstances your tour consultant may request a medical certificate of fitness before you are cleared to participate on the tour.

+If pre-existing medical issues that will affect your ability to complete the tour or have an impact on other quests experiences, are not disclosed prior to the departure, we reserve the right to remove you from the tour.

+We do not have electricity at most of our campsites.
 If you require a CPAP machine, you can bring a battery operated machine.
-Please bring spare batteries and position your tent towards the edge of the group.
-Please let your guides know so that they can help you with tent site selection at each camp.
+Please bring spare batteries.